Soft and Puffy Pumpkin Spice Honey Cookies

 I’ve only made these pumpkin spice cookies as written, but if you have a gluten-free flour blend that you’ve used before and trust, you can certainly try it in this recipe!
 If it works out, please leave me a comment down below.

-Lastly, you can freeze the cookie dough after you’ve scooped and shaped it and bake off these cookies one by one if desired.
+Yes!
+You can freeze the cookie dough AFTER you’ve scooped and shaped it, and bake off these cookies one by one if desired.
 You’ll likely need to add a minute or two to the total bake time if using frozen cookie dough, but otherwise you won’t have to alter the recipe at all.

 Pin This Recipe